What is the purpose of the report?

 In the Assignment Report, the first thing you will see at the top is the Assignment Title.
 Then, you will see:

-c.
-Common Wrong Answers, if applicable, for each problem.
+c) Common Wrong Answers, if applicable will be underlined, for each problem.
 Note: Common Wrong Answers indicate when 3 or more students who answered incorrectly chose the same incorrect answer.
 The incorrect answer provided is shown first, followed by the percent of incorrect responses where that Common Wrong Answer was chosen.

-d.
-Color chips indicate each student’s average score on the problems aligned to each standard.
+d) Color ovals indicate each student’s average score on the problems aligned to each standard.